Skip to content

 What your project looks like without HEAR

-That's $7,750 in rebates on a 3-ton system with no income verification, no state approval process, and no funding uncertainty.
-We apply both as upfront discounts on your invoice.
+Today that is $7,750 on a 3-ton cold-climate system with no income verification, no state approval process, and no funding uncertainty.
+Once Power Ahead launches, the stack reaches around $9,250.
+We apply qualifying programs as upfront discounts on your invoice.

 For more on all available programs, see our Colorado heat pump rebates guide.